lvasquez/lvasquez.github.io/_posts/2018-04-17-UiPath-PivotTable-Activity.md

 - RPA
 ---

 It's been a little while since my last post and I thought, you know, it's time to post something.
-So in the last months I started to using a RPA tool call UiPath, very curious and interesting, but the most interesting thing is the extensibility that you can do with nuget packages.
+So in the last months I started to using a RPA tool called UiPath, very curious and interesting, but the most interesting thing is the extensibility that you can do with nuget packages.

 Following the official [documentation](https://activities.uipath.com/docs/creating-a-custom-activity){:target="_blank"} how to create a custom activity with UiPath I created one.
 The activity receive a DataTable and returns the data on a Pivot DataTable.